TrevorLovesMommy/airbnb-project/readme.md

 3. Identify and quantify illegally listed units in San Francisco (because illegal units may displace local residents)

 <h2>The Data</h2>
-We explored Airbnb's impact on the long-term rental supply using data from Inside Airbnb Inside Airbnb's dataset.
+We explored Airbnb's impact on the long-term rental supply using data from <a href="http://insideairbnb.com/get-the-data.html">Inside Airbnb's dataset</a>.
 Inside Airbnb is an independent, non-commercial set of tools and data that helped us explore how Airbnb is being used.
 They regularly scrape publicly available information about Airbnb's listings.